-Our partner organization Talikala was founded in 1986 by former prostitutes, among others.
-In the local language, Talikala means "chain" or "bondage": the employees support prostitute girls and women in Davao City to break the chain of exploitation and oppression.
-With a team of trained social workers, Talikala directly takes care of prostitutes, abused women and girls who have got into human trafficking.
+Our partner organization, Talikala was founded in 1986 by former prostitutes, among many others.
+In the local language, Talikala means "chain" or "bondage": the organization is committed to helping victimized girls and women in Davao City break free from the chains of exploitation and oppression.
+With a team of trained social workers, Talikala directly takes care of prostitutes, abused women and girls who have gotten into human trafficking.
 They also organize community groups, provide information and education, network and lobby.
-Talikala fights for its vision of "gender-equitable relations between women and men who enjoy equal rights and full participation in the development of their society".
+Talikala fights for its vision of "gender-equitable relations between women and men who enjoy equal rights and full participation in the development of their society".[SC1] AWO International’s partnership with Talikala aims to enable the target communities to fight against sexual exploitation on their own in the long term.

 ---|---|